whiterabb17/r3ngine-plugins/README.md

 ## Plugin Anatomy

-A reNgine plugin is a directory (packaged as a ZIP for distribution) with the following structure:
+A reNgine plugin is a directory (packaged as a custom signed ZIP [.r3n] for distribution) with the following structure:

 ```text
 my-plugin/